bijeshos/learning-go/README.md

 # Learning Go
-This repository contains the programs and materials used for Go training
+This repository contains programs and materials used for Go training

 # How this repository is organized
 Broadly, based on target audience, programs in this repository are categorized into levels as follows: